nwjlyons/haiku/README.md

 Add `~/.mix/escripts` to your `PATH`.

-This is an example of what happens when you run haiku:
+This is an example of what happens when you run `haiku`:

 ```
 $ haiku
 autumn-field
 ```